 After my first visit to Morocco, I set myself a task to learn Darija.
 The challenge of learning the script was tough, not to mention writing and reading right-to-left.
 Soon, I realised to master French would take me less time as I already had some background.

-You can live in Morocco without speaking French, however, your employment and life administration options will be very limited.
-Most employers require French and English knowledge, all contracts and even ads on the popular websites will be in French.
+You can live in Morocco without speaking French.
+However, your employment and life administration options will be minimal.
+Most employers need French and English knowledge; all contracts and ads on popular websites will be in French.